phetsims/geometric-optics/doc/implementation-notes.md

 ## 3D Perspective

-Since the framed objects/images have 3D perspective, we want the the optical axis and rays to look like they are passing through the object/images.
-This is accomplish by drawing 2 copies of the axis and real rays, one behind the objects/images and one in front of the objects/images.
+Since the framed objects/images have 3D perspective, we want the optical axis and rays to look like they are passing through the object/images.
+This is accomplished by drawing 2 copies of the axis and real rays, one behind the objects/images and one in front of the objects/images.
 The copy in front uses a `clipArea` to show only the parts of the axis and rays that are not occluded by the object/image - see `OpticalAxisForegrondNode` and `RealLightRaysForegroundNode`.

 The projection screen also has 3D perspective.
 To make the optical axis look like it passes through the screen, we similarly draw 2 copies of the axis.
 A `clipArea` is not necessary, and the front axis simply stops where it meets the center of the screen.
 See `OpticalAxisInFrontOfProjectionScreenNode`.

 ## Scenes